 - The U.S. Bureau of Labor and Statistics reported employment of PAs is projected to grow 37 percent from 2016-2026, much faster than the average for all occupations.

-After graduation, physician assistants have a host of areas to consider for additional study and specialization, including cardiothoracic surgery, dermatology, emergency medicine, hospitalist care, neonatology, neurology, neurosurgery, obstetrics/gynecology, oncology, orthopaedic surgery, pediatrics, psychiatry, rheumatology, surgery, and urology.
+After graduation, physician assistants have a host of areas to consider for additional study and specialization, including cardiothoracic surgery, dermatology, emergency medicine, hospitalist care, neonatology, neurology, neurosurgery, obstetrics/gynecology, oncology, orthopedic surgery, pediatrics, psychiatry, rheumatology, surgery, and urology.

 UT Southwestern has such an opportunity in Urology.
 The Physician Assistant Postgraduate Urology Residency Program at UT Southwestern Medical Center prepares PAs interested in urology for a productive career.
 Our program emphasizes all clinical, research, and teaching aspects of urology so that the trainee completing our program has the ability to independently function as a urology physician assistant.

 A number of additional postgraduate training opportunities are described by the Association of Postgraduate Physician Assistant Programs (APPAP).